Samsung Distinguished Professor in Nanoscience and Nanotechnology Research

 - Mechanical properties of nanocrystal composites

-Dr. Armand Paul Alivisatos is the University of California (UC) Berkeley's Vice Chancellor for Research and Samsung Distinguished Professor of Nanoscience and Nanotechnology.
+Dr. Armand Paul Alivisatos is the University of California (UC) Berkeley's Executive Vice Chancellor and Provost and Samsung Distinguished Professor of Nanoscience and Nanotechnology.
 He is also the Founding Director of the Kavli Energy Nanoscience Institute (ENSI), a Sr. Faculty Scientist at Lawrence Berkeley National Laboratory, and holds professorships in UC Berkeley's departments of chemistry and materials science.
 In addition, he is a founder of two prominent nanotechnology companies, Nanosys and Quantum Dot Corp, now a part of Life Tech.

 Groundbreaking contributions to the fundamental physical chemistry of nanocrystals are the hallmarks of Dr. Alivisatos' distinguished career.
 His research accomplishments include studies of the scaling laws governing the optical, electrical, structural, and thermodynamic properties of nanocrystals.
 He developed methods to synthesize size and shape controlled nanocrystals, and developed methods for preparing branched, hollow, nested, and segmented nanocrystals.
 In his research, he has demonstrated key applications of nanocrystals in biological imaging and renewable energy.
 He played a critical role in the establishment of the Molecular Foundry, a U.S. Department of Energy's Nanoscale Science Research Center; and was the facility's founding director.
 He is the founding editor of Nano Letters, a leading scientific publication of the American Chemical Society in nanoscience.